8 Sauna Benefits For Mind And Body

 Faster Muscle Recovery

-Athletes use saunas to recover faster after intense workouts.
+Athletes use saunas to reduce inflammation after intense workouts.
 The increased blood flow helps remove lactic acid and repair muscle tissue.
+Studies have also shown that sauna use lowers muscle soreness and oxidative stress, speeding up recovery and reducing inflammation more effectively over time.

 *Note: For best results, don’t use the sauna too often after very intense workouts.
 Two or three times a week for 20-30 minutes is enough to help with recovery without interfering with your body’s natural repair processes.